wilhelmer/htmlmin/README.md

 > :warning: This is a fork of htmlmin.
-You can install this work with `pip install htmlmin2`.
+You can install it with `pip install htmlmin2`.

 A configurable HTML Minifier with safety features.